 Today, WFP is the world’s largest provider of school meals, reaching more than 18 million children across 71 countries in 2017.
 This daily meal removes hunger as a barrier to education and helps students concentrate and succeed in the classroom.
 WFP also supports countries in developing sustainable government-owned programs.
 In 2017, WFP supported 65 governments to enhance the quality and efficiency of their national programs, which resulted in enhanced school meals programs for an additional 39 million children.

 WFP’s school meals can also become a lifeline for small-scale farmers.
-By using locally grown crops whenever possible to source its school meals, WFP offers a stable market for struggling food producers.
-This “homegrown” approach also means a fresher and more diverse diet for students, including vegetables and dairy.
+By using locally grown crops whenever possible, WFP offers a stable market for struggling food producers.
+This “homegrown” approach means students get a fresher, more diverse diet, including fruits, vegetables and dairy.

 Help break the inter-generational cycle of hunger and poverty that affects the world’s most vulnerable areas by helping children become healthy and productive adults.